 Thus, any total of 17 or under will take a hit, or draw another card, in order to improve the total.
 In this game, soft or hard 17s don’t make a difference, so any total of 16 or less will be hit, and any total of 17 or more will stand.

-As is true in regular blackjack, hitting and taking a card which causes the total to exceed 21 is known as “going bust.”
+As is true in standard real money blackjack games, hitting and taking a card which causes the total to exceed 21 is known as “going bust.”
 Any non-busted hand will always beat a busted hand, and in the event that both hands go bust, wagers on either the Blue or Red hand will wind up losing, while wagers on the Tie bet will win.